SDK & Integration

 Ending a Run

 Always end runs, even when errors occur.
-This keeps your run history clean and ensures operators can distinguish between completed and abandoned runs.
+This keeps your run history clean and lets operators distinguish between completed and abandoned runs.

 end-run.ts